Web Content Approval Chain

 The personnel involved in web content changes are described in the Web Governance Policy.

-Creating, reviewing and approving content is a joint effort between the Content Originator(s), Content Approver(s), Web Team, and other stakeholders.
+Creating, reviewing and approving content is a joint effort between the Content Originator(s), Content Approver(s), Communications and Marketing Team, and other stakeholders.

-Content Originators and Content Approvers are encouraged to consult appropriate members of the Web Team at any point in the content creation or review process as needs require.
+Content Originators and Content Approvers are encouraged to consult appropriate members of the Communications and Marketing Team at any point in the content creation or review process as needs require.

-If a Content Originator submits a help ticket, the Webmaster will assume that content has been approved by the Content Approver.
+If a Content Originator submits a help ticket, the Webmaster or a member of the Communications and Marketing Team will assume that content has been approved by the Content Approver.

 If personnel other than an originator or approver submits a substantive web content request, the webmaster will confirm the request with that site area’s originator and/or approver before posting.